The Gateway Arch

 Visiting the Arch

 There are many was to explore the Arch.
 From the ground, from the Mississippi River, or my personal favorite, from the top.
-Of the three times I have been, two I have rode in the tram all the way to the viewing platform and loved every minute that I wasn't standing in line.
+Of the three times I have been, two I have rode in the tram to the viewing platform and loved every minute that I wasn't standing in line.

 After climbing into the tram cabins, the tram brings people to the top and then you can see views for days.
 While I only have a few memories of the actual trip, I do remember being able to look out over Missouri and Illinois and feeling like I was at the top of the world.